LittleBigPlanet: LittleBigPlanet Hub

 LittleBigPlanet Hub is an unreleased free-to-play game for the PlayStation 3.
-LittleBigPlanet Hub was planned to be a free downloadable title from the PlayStation Store which would have allowed players to create levels and play a curated selection of community levels from LittleBigPlanet and LittleBigPlanet 2 as well as 16 levels from the games' story modes.
-LittleBigPlanet Hub also planned feature weekly challenges, not found in other LittleBigPlanet games.
-Downloadable content purchased in other LittleBigPlanet games were to be compatible with LittleBigPlanet Hub, and users were rumoured to be also able to access additional content from the PlayStation Store.
+It was planned to be a downloadable title from the PlayStation Store which would have allowed players to create levels and play a curated selection of community levels from LittleBigPlanet and LittleBigPlanet 2 as well as 16 levels from the games' story modes.
+LittleBigPlanet Hub would also have contained weekly challenges, not found in other LittleBigPlanet games.
+Downloadable content purchased in other games were to be compatible with LittleBigPlanet Hub, and users were rumoured to be also able to access additional content from the PlayStation Store.

-Since its announcement in August 2013, no further details about LittleBigPlanet Hub have been revealed.
+Since its announcement in August 2013, no further details about LittleBigPlanet Hub were revealed.
+In February 2024, a beta tester posted a video showing gameplay from a beta build onto YouTube, and shortly afterwards, with assistance, dumped it online for download.
+This makes the build playable through unofficial means, such as emulations like RPCS3 or PlayStation 3 homebrew.

 Sackboy: A Big Adventure

 Sackboy: A Big Adventure is a 2020 platform game developed by Sumo Digital and published by Sony Interactive Entertainment for the PlayStation 5 and the PlayStation 4.
-It was announced at the PlayStation 5 reveal event on June 11, 2020 and was released on November 12, 2020.
-On October 27th, 2022, PlayStation PC LLC released Sackboy: A Big Adventure to Windows users under Steam's storefront.
-The game follows Sackboy who has featured in previous LittleBigPlanet games.
-Unlike previous LittleBigPlanet entries with 2.5D platforming, it features a range of perspectives and 3D movement.
+It was announced at the PlayStation 5 reveal event on June 11, 2020, and was released on November 12, 2020; a version for Windows was released on October 27, 2022, marking the series's first release on PCs.
+Unlike previous LittleBigPlanet entries with 2.5D platforming, A Big Adventure features a range of perspectives and 3D movement.

+Ultimate Sackboy

+Ultimate Sackboy is a free-to-play endless running game developed by Exient Entertainment and released on mobile on 21 February 2023.
+It is the first LittleBigPlanet game to feature limited-time paid subscriptions known as "Marathons."
+In contrast to Run Sackboy!
+Run!, it adopts the style from Sackboy: A Big Adventure and is played in 3D.

+Appearances in other games

+PlayStation All-Stars Battle Royale

+PlayStation All-Stars Battle Royale is a fighting crossover game developed by SuperBot Entertainment released on PS3 and PlayStation Vita on November 20, 2012.

+PlayStation All-Stars Island

+PlayStation All-Stars Island is a free-to-play mobile game developed by Zoink and released on mobile on August 8, 2013, in European territories.
+Sponsored by Coke Zero, the game features many PlayStation characters drinking and collecting the beverage.
+Gameplay consists of a variety of tasks, split by islands and different characters.

+Astro Bot series

+Elements from LittleBigPlanet appear in the Astro Bot series of games developed by Team Asobi.
+Sackboy appears as a VIP bot that can be rescued in Astro Bot.